Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 Bob can in turn leave `tx2` unbalanced and forward it to Carl, etc.

-When no one else is adding to the transaction, it must be finalized and signed:
+When no one else is adding to the transaction, it must be signed:

-    tx3 = client.transactions.sign(tx2, finalize: true)
+    tx3 = client.transactions.sign(tx2)

-Each party has to finalize the transaction, so it becomes fully signed.
+Each party has to sign the transaction, so it becomes fully signed.

 When it is fully signed, it can be submitted.